Evann-Bailey/pH-StressTest/README.md

 ## Summary

-Modern structural bioinformatics relies heavily on two distinct paradigms: **classical/empirical physics tools** (e.g., PROPKA, Hydride) that compute properties via explicit local geometric dependencies, and **structural deep learning models** (e.g., Equivariant Graph Neural Networks / pHoptNN) that map 3D molecular graphs into latent vector representations.
+Modern structural bioinformatics relies heavily on two distinct paradigms: **classical/empirical physics tools** (e.g., PROPKA, Hydride-Jax) that compute properties via explicit local geometric dependencies, and **structural deep learning models** (ex.
+Equivariant Graph Neural Networks / pHoptNN) that map 3D molecular graphs into latent vector representations.

-This repository provides a unified experimental framework for stress-testing these tools.
-By systematically subjecting macromolecular structures (such as Concanavalin A, PDB: `1C57`) to controlled spatial, directional, topological, and fragmentation perturbations, this benchmark isolates:
+This repository provides an experimental framework for stress-testing these tools.
+By subjecting macromolecular structures (such as Concanavalin A, PDB: `1C57`) to controlled spatial, directional, topological and fragmentation perturbations, this benchmark isolates:
 1. **The exact breaking points** where classical empirical lookup tables and distance thresholds fail or crash.
-2. **The resilience and latent feature drift** ($\Delta\text{pH}$) in structural GNNs when surface electrostatics, coordinates, and topology are altered.
+2. **The resilience and latent feature drift** ($\Delta\text{pH}$) in structural EGNNs when surface electrostatics, coordinates and topology are altered.

 ---